jianweilee128/IONS-Technical-Task/README.md

 # Learning points

-Learned that it is not that difficult to create a webpage Learned how to host on github pages
+* Learned that it is not that difficult to create a webpage<br/>
+* Learned how to host on github pages

 # Your thoughts on this endeavour